 The core is available to all Augusta University affiliated investigators and off-campus

-The faculty and staff of the Georgia Esoteric and Molecular (GEM) Laboratory provide diagnostic services for the diagnosis and comprehensive evaluation of disease
+The faculty and staff of the Georgia Esoteric and Molecular (GEM) Core provide diagnostic services for the diagnosis and comprehensive evaluation of disease

 primarily through the molecular analysis of tissues and cells.
 The faculty is comprised